Protocol

 }

-domain— The organizational domain of authority (e.g.,engineering,security,release_management).
-Profile-defined.did— The Decision Owner’s decentralized identifier.
+domain— The organizational domain of authority (e.g.,finance,engineering,compliance).
+Defined by the SP per group.did— The Decision Owner’s decentralized identifier.

 Consequence Domains